-Although there are features of cultural heritage interest within the scheme extents and within 300m of the schemes, construction of the A828 road corridor is likely to have removed any archaeological remains that may have been present.
+Although there are features of cultural heritage interest within the scheme extents and within 300m of the scheme, construction of the A828 road corridor is likely to have removed any archaeological remains that may have been present.
 Therefore, the potential for the presence of unknown archaeological remains in the study area has been assessed to be low.
-The Scheduled Monument is separated from the carriageway by a grass verge, roadside tree shelterbelt and a fencing, therefore there is no connectivity between the works and the Scheduled Monument.
-Some minor works will take place within the footprint of the HER and Canmore features (classified as road bridge); however, the works are deemed to be essential to keep road surface in stability sound condition (including the bridge noted as road bridge by HER and Canmore records) and safety of public users.
-When the works are complete, there will be no significant visual impact to the bridge, with renewed road surface being the only visual change.
+The Scheduled Monument is located over 100m from the edge of the carriageway, therefore there is no connectivity between the works and the Scheduled Monument.
+No minor works will take place within the footprint of the HER and Canmore features.
+When the works are complete, there will be no significant visual impact to the road, with renewed road surface being the only visual change.
 The following good practice measures will be in place to reduce the risk of impacts to undiscovered features of cultural heritage interest:

-There shall be no storage of vehicles, plant, or materials against any buildings, walls or fences.

-- Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice. - People, plant, and materials shall, as much as is reasonably practicable, only be present on areas of made / engineered ground.
+- There shall be no storage of vehicles, plant, or materials against any buildings, walls or fences. - Archeologically sensitive areas/features within proximity of the scheme will be highlighted within the Site Environmental Management Plan (SEMP). - BEAR Scotland Archaeology Toolbox Talk will be briefed to operatives on site prior to commencement of works. - Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice. - People, plant, and materials shall, as much as is reasonably practicable, only be present on areas of made / engineered ground.
 Where access outwith these areas is required for the safe and effective completion of the scheme, it shall be reduced as much as is reasonably practicable and ideally be limited to access on foot.
 There shall be no storage of vehicles, plant, or materials against any buildings, walls or fences.